 How to get there

-The park is easily accessible by car, thanks to the proximity of major cities such as Bologna, Florence, Genoa and Milan.
-Here all the directions on how to get there.
+The park is easily accessible by car, thanks to its proximity to major cities such as Bologna, Florence, Genoa and Milan.
+Here are the directions on how to get there.

 Social Media Manager for @inEmiliaRomagna and full-time mom.

 Every first of the month, an email (in Italian) with selected contents and upcoming events.